About sales channel importing

-Learn how Craftybase imports data from your external sales channels.
+Learn how Craftybase imports data from your e-commerce integrations.

 In this article:

-To import from an available Sales Channel, ensure that you have connected your Sales Channel to Craftybase first.
+To import from an available integration, please ensure you have added your integration to Craftybase first.

-Depending on the sales channel integration, updates will import all new orders and expenses found in the last 24 hours or specified date range.
-It will also check for any changes made to your orders (i.e. shipped status, adjustments, and refunds).
+Depending on the integration, updates will import all new orders and purchases in the last 24 hours or specified date range.
+It will also check for any changes to your orders (i.e., shipped status, adjustments, and refunds).

 Note: Trial accounts can import a maximum of 1 month of data.
-Subscribers can import a maximum of 365 days of data for each sales channel.
+Subscribers can import a maximum of 365 days of data for each integration.

 Automatic Updates

-Once your Sales Channel is connected, Craftybase will start automatically performing a daily update every day at 5 a.m. in your local time zone.
+Once your integration is connected, Craftybase will automatically perform a daily update every day at 5 a.m. in your local time zone.

 Manual fetching by date range